 How to Bench Press

 Follow these steps if you are looking for a guide to bench pressing:

 Superstars Maximum Bench Press

 Quite often we wonder how much do professional athletes and celebrities bench press.
 Here is the inside scoop on their strength and how much they can bench press.

-When you think of Kevin Durant (the star player of Golden State Warriors) bench press, you will remember the incident where he was left red-faced when he failed to bench 185 pounds during the NBA Draft Combine some four years ago.
+When you think of Kevin Durant (star player of the Golden State Warriors) bench press, you will remember the incident where he was left red-faced when he failed to bench 185 pounds during the NBA Draft Combine some four years ago.
 However, recently a video surfaced where he was seen benching 315 pounds.
 Skeptics still find it hard to believe the authenticity of the video.

 The Carolina Panthers drafted Christian McCaffrey, the American football player.
 The athlete, Christian McCaffrey, can bench press 225 pounds.

-Representing the Cleveland Cavaliers, LeBron James is considered to be the greatest NBA player of all times.
+Representing the Cleveland Cavaliers, LeBron James is considered to be the greatest NBA player of all time.
 LeBron James can bench press 22 reps of 225 pounds.

 Heath Evans is a former American football athlete who played for the Seattle Seahawks and is currently an analyst on the NFL Network.
 Even at the age of 39, Heath Evans can bench press 40 reps of 225 pounds!